How To Use A Student Credit Card The Right Way

 A co-signer will need to have excellent credit history.
 This is someone who can vouch for you.
 Many people are uneasy being co-signers because, if you don’t pay the bill, their name and credit is on the line.
 Close family members or friends who trust you may be willing to do it.

 The other option is to become an authorized user on someone else’s card.
 This will not build credit as fast as having your own credit card.
 But it gives the account holder more control and may be easier to get someone to agree to than co-signing.

 Budgeting makes your money work for you.
 You lay out your expenses, prioritize them and compare them to your income.
 Budgeting helps you get ahold of managing your money and cuts down on needless impulse purchases.

 You can take advantage of credit card cash back perks by budgeting the money you’ll spend at the grocery store and gas station, then using your credit card for these purposes.
 Using your debit card for everyday purchases and your credit card for big purchases is another strategy for taking advantage of certain perks, such as travel rewards.

 Credit utilization is the ratio between your credit limit and credit card balance.
 Most experts recommend keeping it to 30% or below.
 This means that you need to leave at least 70% headroom between your balance and your credit limit.
 For example, if you have a card with a $1,000 credit limit, do your best to keep the balance below $300.

 Pay Off Your Balance Each Month

 If you pay off your balance every billing cycle, you don’t have to worry about compounding interest and growing credit card debt.
 Paying off your balance every month helps you build good credit history without amassing credit card debt.
 Keep an eye on your credit card account to be sure you don't overspend.
-Carrying a balance month-to-month will only mean you pay more interest.
+Carrying a balance from one statement closing date to the next will only mean you pay more interest.

 Carefully Consider Cash Advances